***Are you a new graduate student here at Animal Biosciences? Please visit the Introduction page to get acquainted with your department.

 - Defences & Qualifying Exams - Information on defending your thesis and/or completing your qualifying exam.

-- Rubric for QE Examiners - Rubric for examiners to use for Qualifying Exams
+- Rubric for QE Major Examiners - Rubric for Major Examiners to use for Qualifying Exams

 - Rubric for QE Advisors - Rubric for advisors to use for Qualifying Exams